-- 1. The Office of Zoning shall not release the record of this case to the Zoning Regulations Division of DCRA and no building permit shall be issued for the Project until the Applicant has recorded a covenant in the land records of the District of Columbia, between the Applicant and the District of Columbia, that is satisfactory to the Office of the Attorney General and the Zoning Division of the Department of Consumer and Regulatory Affairs (DCRA).
-Such covenant shall bind the Applicant and all successors in title to construct and use the property in accordance with this order, or amendment thereof by the Commission.
+- 1. No building permit shall be issued for the Project until the Applicant has recorded a covenant in the land records of the District of Columbia, between the Applicant and the District of Columbia, that is satisfactory to the Office of the Attorney General and the Zoning Division of the Department of Consumer and Regulatory Affairs (DCRA).
+Such covenant shall bind the Applicant and all successors in title to construct and use the property in accordance with this Order, or amendment thereof by the Commission.
 The Applicant shall file a certified copy of the covenant with the records of the Office of Zoning. - 2.
 The approval shall be valid for a period of two years from the effective date of this Order.
 Within such time, an application must be filed for a building permit for the Northern Residential Building.
 Construction of the Northern Residential Building must begin within three years of the effective date of this Order.
-An application for the building permit for the Southern Residential Building and Hotel must be filed within 4 years of the effective date of this Order.
+An application for the building permit for the Southern Residential Building and Hotel must be filed within four years of the effective date of this Order.
 Construction on the Southern Residential Building and Hotel must begin within five years of the effective date of this Order. - 3.
 In accordance with the DC Human Rights Act of 1977, as amended, DC Official Code§§ 2-1401 01 et al (Act), the District of Columbia does not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, familial responsibilities, matriculation, political affiliation, genetic information, disability, source of income, or place of residence or business.
 Sexual harassment is a form of sex discrimination which is prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.